haleykwok/Website_Hugo_Academic/content/event/case/index.md

   postcode:
   country: China

+summary: CASE is the flagship conference of the IEEE Robotics & Automation Society.
+It provides a primary international forum for automation researchers and practitioners to present and discuss their work.
+CASE2022 will include plenary and keynote sessions, contributed paper sessions, workshops and tutorial sessions, industry panel discussions, exhibitions from our corporate partners, and numerous social events and student activities.
+The theme of the conference is AI (Artificial Intelligence) Automation.
-summary: A Research Project utilized MAML-based 5-step PPO to improve robot’s productivity in HRC by about 75% on average.
+abstract: A Research Project utilized MAML-based 5-step PPO to improve robot’s productivity in HRC by about 75% on average.
 It aims to enable collaborative robots (cobots) to acquire basic skills and perform tasks based on personalised production requirements, made by KWOK Hin Chi , LI Chengxi, PANG Yat Ming, ZHENG Pai.
-abstract: Nowadays, with the advancement of production technologies, the manufacturing paradigm has gradually shifted from mass production to a small-batch and high-variety personalized production manner, urged by high flexible automation capabilities.
-In this paradigm, the existing inspection and assembly processes after manufacturing still rely to a large extent on either human operators with low efficiency or machines with low flexibility.
-To solve this issue, human-robot collaboration (HRC) has been a prevailing topic of recent concerns.
-Current robot control strategies in human-machine collaboration are mainly through pre-defined programming and do not yet meet the need for flexible and adaptable tasks in individualised production.
-To address this challenge, this paper proposes a deep reinforcement learning (DRL) approach based on meta-learning to drive robots in HRC.
-It enables collaborative robots (cobots) to acquire basic skills and perform tasks based on personalised production requirements, improving learning efficiency and thus quickly adapting to new tasks for human operators.
-The robot control task was carried out in a simulated environment taken from a real production scenario to assess its efficacy.
-Experimental results show that our proposed method enables the robot to learn and perform HRC tasks quickly and outperforms the baseline DRL method in terms of success rate.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-08-20T21:15:00Z'
-date_end: '2022-08-20T21:35:00Z'
+date_end: '2022-08-24T21:35:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).